 Can one become addicted to the internet?
-Is my kids addicted to it?
+Are my kids addicted to it?
 What is a safe age to introduce my young children to it?
 If my child does not learn to use it while they are young, will they lack behind other children who did?
 Do you like to stay inside to play video games or surf the Internet?

-A big YES says researchers!
-According to them ”connection addiction” is rewiring your brain. ”A computer is like electronic cocaine, fueling cycles of mania followed by depressive stretches.” says Peter Whybrow, the director of the Semel Institute for Neuroscience and Human Behavior at UCLA.
+A big YES says, researchers!
+According to them, ”connection addiction” is rewiring your brain. ”A computer is like electronic cocaine, fueling cycles of mania followed by depressive stretches,” says Peter Whybrow, the director of the Semel Institute for Neuroscience and Human Behavior at UCLA.

 “Everyone is distracted,” Rosenstein says.
 “All of the time.”

-An internal Facebook report leaked this year, for example, revealed that the company can identify when teens feel “insecure”, “worthless” and “need a confidence boost”.
-Tristan Harris, a 33-year-old former Google employee turned vocal critic of the tech industry.
+An internal Facebook report leaked this year, for example, revealed that the company could identify when teens feel “insecure”, “worthless”, and “need a confidence boost”.
+Tristan Harris, a 33-year-old former Google employee, turned vocal critic of the tech industry.
 “All of us are jacked into this system,” he says.
 “All of our minds can be hijacked.
 Our choices are not as free as we think they are.”
 He is lifting the curtain on the vast powers accumulated by technology companies and the ways they are using that influence.
 “A handful of people, working at a handful of technology companies, through their choices will steer what a billion people are thinking today,”

-Justin Rosenstein says “One reason I think it is particularly important for us to talk about this now is that we may be the last generation that can remember life before.”
+Justin Rosenstein says, “One reason I think it is essential for us to talk about this now is that we may be the last generation that can remember life before.”
 Most of the tech insiders questioning today’s attention economy are in their 30’s, members of the last generation that can remember a world in which telephones were plugged into walls.
 It is revealing that many of these younger technologists are weaning themselves off their own products, sending their children to elite Silicon Valley schools where iPhones, iPads and even laptops are banned.

 - 80% of leaners always keep a cell phone close to them